edgi-govdata-archiving/archivers-harvesting-tools/README.md

 * set relevant global variables `path` and `???` in an immediately obvious way at the top of the script, or should provide an obvious way to set those variable through CLI arguments.
 * write all harvested data to a `../data` directory

-I guess it would be cool if tools ALL read the relevant variables from a `paths.txt` or `url.txt` file.
-Then potentially users wouldn't have to modify the tools at all -- the `zip starter` could write the URL to the appropriate location, and the user could immediately run the script.